Environmental impact of war: Impacts of wars on environmental policy

+Wars and geopolitical tensions harm climate action, including by preventing just distribution of needed resources.
+Climate change can increase conflicts, creating a "Doom Loop".
+As of 2024, this process began to be felt more strongly.

+Conflicts raise carbon emissions.
+This is especially clear with the War in Ukraine which led to reduction in climate action.
+One of the results is a deterioration of human health.

+When a war lead to rise in fossil fuel prices, this mean that "energy security concerns will once again trump energy transition initiatives, entrenching the power of fossil fuel interests worldwide", while reducing the ability of countries to spend money on climate.
+Generally this can make countries abandone climate action, concentrating instead on security issues.

+The growth rate of national climate actions increased by only 1% in 2022, while between 2000 and 2021, it averaged 10%.
+That slowdown poses a risk to countries’ climate policies.
+Geopolitical, macroeconomic shocks, created an energy crisis.
+As a result climate actions were canceled or postponed and governmental fossil fuel funding reached record levels, topping USD 1 trillion.
+Some countries, especially in Europe, significantly cut public spending for research into low‑carbon technologies.

+A study published in the non profit journal "Climate action" found that war can exacerbate climate change by 8 ways, namely "military vehicle emissions, assets destruction, diverted funds, diverted media coverage, shifted trade relationship, increased self sufficiency, reduced technology transfer, reduced cooperation".
+The wars in Ukraine and Gaza are described as examples.
+The study confirmed that war is causing climate change, disrupting mitigation, and climate change is causing more war.

+As of 2025, the collapse of net zero networks in the business sector is partially due to the high profitability of fosil fuels.
+One of the reasons is the increase in energy prices due to the war in Ukraine.

 Land and resource use

 Military land use needs (such as for bases, training, storage etc.) often displace people from their lands and homes.
 Military activity uses solvents, fuels and other toxic chemicals which can leach toxins into the environment that remain there for decades and even centuries.
 Furthermore, heavy military vehicles can cause damage to soil and infrastructure.
 Military-caused noise pollution can also diminish the quality of life for nearby communities as well as their ability to rear or hunt animals to support themselves.
-Advocates raise concerns of environmental racism and/or environmental injustice as it is largely marginalized communities that are displaced and/or affected.
+Advocates raise concerns of environmental racism and environmental injustice as it is largely marginalized communities that are displaced and affected.

 Militaries are also highly resource intensive.
 Weapons and military equipment make up the second largest international trade sector.
 The International Peace Bureau says that more than fifty percent of the helicopters in the world are for military use, and approximately twenty-five percent of jet fuel consumption is by military vehicles.
 These vehicles are also extremely inefficient, carbon-intensive, and discharge emissions that are more toxic than those of other vehicles.